Welcome to Life Tour

 Respiratory Support Group for Better Breathing

-First Tuesday of month 10 to 11 a.m.: Lodi Memorial Hospital West, 800 S. Lower Sacramento Road, Lodi, and the American Lung Association of California Valley Lode offer a free “Better Breathers’” respiratory-support group for people and their family members with breathing problems including asthma, bronchitis and emphysema.
+First Tuesday of month 10 to 11 a.m.: Lodi Memorial Hospital, 975 S. Fairmont Ave., Lodi, and the American Lung Association of California Valley Lode offer a free “Better Breathers’” respiratory-support group for people and their family members with breathing problems including asthma, bronchitis and emphysema.
 Participants will learn how to cope with chronic lung disease, understand lungs and how they work and use medications and oxygen properly.
-Pre-registration is recommended by calling (209) 339-7445.
+Pre-registration is recommended by calling (209) 478-1888 or (209) 339-7445.
 For information on other classes available at Lodi Memorial, visit its website at www.lodihealth.org.

 Planned Childbirth Services

 Tuesdays 6 to 8 p.m.: Dameron Hospital, 525 W. Acacia St., Stockton, hosts a four-class series which answers questions and prepares mom and her partner for labor and birth.
 Bring two pillows and a comfortable blanket or exercise mat to each class.
 These classes are requested during expecting mother’s third trimester.
 Information/registration: Carolyn Sanders, RN (209) 461-3136 or www.Dameronhospital.org.